 \section{Introduction}

-An age-old debate that still animates the halls of computer science, robotics, neuroscience, and psychology departments alike is that between model-based and model-free (reinforcement) learning.
-Model-based methods work by building a model of the world -- the dynamics that tells an agent how the world state will change as a consequence of its actions -- and optimizing a cost or reward function under the learned model.
+An age-old debate that still animates the halls of computer science, robotics, neuroscience, and psychology departments is that between model-based and model-free (reinforcement) learning.
+Model-based methods work by building a model of the world -- dynamics that tells an agent how the world state will change as a consequence of its actions -- and optimizing a cost or reward function under the learned model.
 In contrast, model-free methods never attempt to explicitly learn how the world works.
 Instead, the agent learns a policy directly from acting in the world and learning from what works and what does not.
 Model-free methods are appealing because the agent implicitly learns what it needs to know about the world, and \emph{only} what it needs.
-Model-based methods are appealing because knowing how the world works might enable the agent to \emph{generalize} beyond its experience, and possibly be able to explain why a decision is the best one.
+On the other hand, model-based methods are appealing because knowing how the world works might enable the agent to \emph{generalize} beyond its experience and possibly explain why a decision is the best one.

 In neuro- and cognitive science, the debate is about which paradigm best describes human learning \cite{glascher2010states,lee2014neural}.
 On the other side of campus, in AI and robotics, the debate is instead about which paradigm enables an agent to perform its task best.
-As of today, model-free methods have produced more successes \cite{mnih2013playing,schulman2015trust,schulman2017proximal}, but some efforts are shifting towards model-based methods as well \cite{finn2016unsupervised,WinNT}.
+As of today, model-free methods have produced many successes \cite{mnih2013playing,schulman2015trust,schulman2017proximal}, but some efforts are shifting towards model-based methods \cite{finn2016unsupervised,WinNT}.